-Accelerated Bachelor of Science in Nursing Program Academic Policies:
+ABSN Program Academic Policies:

-Students must achieve a B- in all nursing courses.
-Students may repeat one ABSN subject nursing course one time if necessary (both classroom and clinical components, if applicable).
-Students must demonstrate competence in both classroom and clinical/lab components of the nursing courses to progress in the program.
-Nursing courses with clinical internships have two grade components: a clinical grade expressed as Pass/Fail and a classroom letter grade.
-Students who fail a nursing course based upon their clinical performance and/or receive a grade less than a B- in the classroom, must successfully repeat both the classroom and the clinical components of the course before they can progress in the program.
-Permission to repeat a clinical course must be granted by the Director and Chair of Nursing and will be considered only when space permits.
+- Students must achieve a B- in all ABSN courses. - Students may repeat one ABSN course one time if necessary. - Students must demonstrate competence in both classroom and clinical/lab components of the ABSN courses to progress in the program. - o ABSN courses with clinical internships have two grade components: a clinical grade expressed as Pass/Fail and a

-Students must complete all ABSN coursework prior to ABSN 400 (NCLEX-RN Preparation) and ABSN 410 (Nursing Leadership Capstone)
+- classroom letter grade. - Students who fail a nursing course based upon their clinical performance and/or receive a grade less than a B- in the classroom, must successfully repeat both the classroom and the clinical components of the course before they can progress in the program.
+Permission to repeat a clinical course must be granted by the Director and Chair of Nursing and will be considered only when space permits. - Students must complete all ABSN coursework prior to ABSN 400 (NCLEX-RN Preparation) and ABSN 410 (Nursing Leadership Capstone)